boblogdev/stargate_quiz/assets/docs/testing.md

 | I want the game to be timed questions. | Ok   | Timer at the top of the game counts down from 30 seconds |
 | I want to be able to view social media for other games/quizzes. | Ok  |       User can select any icon from the footer to view social media sites.|

+### Testing Methods Used

+- Manual Testing
+    - I relied heavily on manual testing for the majority of my JS.
+This involved passing variables/functions as arguments to the console.log method.

 ### Bug Tracker

 ### Open Bugs